 Multiple–Choice Pass Mark Setting

-Some of the preliminary examinations are administered and scored according to computer–based testing methodologies.
+Exam P/1 is administered and scored according to computer–based testing methodologies.
 For the other multiple–choice examinations, a modified Angoff passing score study is performed.
 This is a common testing and measurement technique where a panel of experts in the subject material reviews the examination.
 Each expert is asked to review each question in the examination, and assess the difficulty of that question.
 More specifically, they are asked to estimate the likelihood that a candidate with minimum adequate knowledge competency would answer the question correctly.
 The sum of these probabilities, averaged across the panel of experts, gives a preliminary estimate of the pass mark.

 The estimated pass mark resulting from the modified Angoff passing score study is compared to and balanced with the actual performance statistics on the examination in finalizing the pass mark.
 The effects of any particularly difficult questions are also factored into the determination of the final pass mark.